SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ulp_gpio/readme.md

   >![output](resources/readme/output_ulp_gpio.png)

-> **Note:**
+**Note:**
->- This application is executed from RAM.
+>- The required files for low power state are moved to RAM rest of the application is executed from flash.
->- In this application while changing the MCU mode from PS4 to PS2, M4 flash will be turned off.
+>- In this application we are changing the power state from PS4 to PS2 and vice - versa.
->- The debug feature of Simplicity Studio will not work after M4 flash is turned off.
->- To Erase the chip follow the below procedure
->- Press ISP and RESET button at same time and then release, now perform Chip erase through commander.